TheAbdullahChaudhary/granger-documentations/granger-image-importer.md

 ### Step 3: Run import
 - Confirm the “Images Folder Path (on server)” is correct.
 - Choose a **Batch Size** (50–100 recommended to start).
 The process runs server-side; progress shows in the UI.
+- During import, each row attempts to find a matching image.
+If not found, that row is skipped and reported in the log.
+- Short descriptions are auto-derived and saved as the post excerpt and `granger_short_description` meta.

+#### Verify a few imported records
+1. Go to `Granger Images` → All Items.
+2. Open a few posts and confirm:
+   - Featured image is set.
+   - Title and Description are populated.
+   - Category and Keywords assigned.
+   - Meta fields such as `granger_id`, `granger_date`, `granger_caption` exist.
+3. In the list view, use filters/search to spot-check counts and taxonomy assignments.

 ### Step 4: Transfer to Easy Digital Downloads (optional)
 - Requires the EDD plugin (the page shows status).
 Configure: